Live-Webcams

 distance routs go as far as Hamburg, Berlin,

-Sopot, Gdansk, Gdynia, Rugen Island and also
+Sopot, Gdansk, Gdynia, the island of Rugen and

-Usedom island, Wolin
+Shorter routs are around Usedom island, Wolin

 Island, Szczecin

-(Stettin) Lagoon and through various popular resort
+through various popular resort towns, historic

-towns, historic sites, a Viking
+sites, a Viking

 village on

-Wolin Island, luscious wilderness and many other
+the island of Wolin, luscious wilderness and many

-tourist attractions.
+other attractions.

 Swinoujscie